-Please take a minute to appreciate our EMT volunteers.
+Please take a minute to appreciate our Medics.
 They have a very difficult job!
 Before you come to RollerCon, you should know a little about how seriously we take your safety.
 You play roller derby, so you know we get injured.
 Now multiply any event you’ve ever attended by the biggest integer you can.
 RollerCon is 5 days from 8am to midnight on multiple tracks, plus several rooms off skates and classroom seminars and a whole lot of social events where you can drunkenly injure yourself.
-With that many opportunities and that many people, and all the drinking and sun and dry weather – its not unusual for us to field several very serious injuries PER EMT, PER SHIFT.
+With that many opportunities and that many people, and all the drinking and sun and dry weather – its not unusual for us to field several very serious injuries PER MEDIC, PER SHIFT.

-Our EMT staff is carefully vetted in advance.
+Our Medic staff is carefully vetted in advance.
 Their manager checks every certification and qualification before accepting them, and they take an online test to determine if they’re ready for the insanity of RollerCon heat exhaustion, track injuries, hangover dehydration and more.

 WHAT THEY DO